higherbar-ai/survey-eval/README.rst

 Here are the basics:

 #.
 This toolkit includes code to read, parse, and evaluate survey instruments.
-#.
-The ``file-evaluation-example.ipynb`` Jupyter workbook provides a working example for evaluating a single survey
+#. `The file-evaluation-example.ipynb Jupyter notebook <https://github.com/higherbar-ai/survey-eval/blob/main/src/file-evaluation-example.ipynb>`_
-   instrument file.
+   provides a working example for evaluating a single survey instrument file.
 It includes details on how to install, configure, and run.
 #.
 The evaluation engine itself lives in the ``evaluation_engine`` module.
 It provides a pretty basic framework for
    applying different evaluation lenses to a survey instrument.
 #.
 The ``core_evaluation_lenses`` module contains an initial set of evaluation lenses that can be applied to survey
    instruments.
-These are the ones applied in the example workbook.
+These are the ones applied in the example notebook.
 They are:

    a. ``PhrasingEvaluationLens``: Cases where phrasing might be adjusted to improve respondent understanding and reduce
       measurement error (i.e., the kinds of phrasing issues that would be identified through rigorous cognitive